CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/formulations-and-bill-of-materials/bill-of-materials/bom-planned-yield.md

 # Planned Yield Percentage

-Planned Yield Percentage is a key concept in ProcessForce that helps manufacturers account for material loss and production efficiency.
+Planned Yield Percentage is a key concept in CompuTec ProcessForce that helps manufacturers account for material loss and production efficiency.
 By setting a planned yield, companies can:

 - Increase the raw materials issued to compensate for expected material losses during production.
 - Adjust production time to ensure the required output quantity is achieved.